5T33Z0/OC-Little-Translated/05_Laptop-specific_Patches/Fixing_Keyboard_Mappings_and_Brightness_Keys/README.md

 > [!CAUTION]
 >
 > Logging Keyboard Scan Codes does no longer work on macOS Big Sur and newer.
-There have been reports [here](https://github.com/acidanthera/bugtracker/issues/872), [here](https://github.com/daliansky/OC-little/issues/46) and [here](https://github.com/5T33Z0/OC-Little-Translated/issues/92#issuecomment-1848874053).
-Solution: unknown.
+There have been reports [here](https://github.com/acidanthera/bugtracker/issues/872), [here](https://github.com/daliansky/OC-little/issues/46) and [here](https://github.com/5T33Z0/OC-Little-Translated/issues/92#issuecomment-1848874053). <br> **Solution**: use macOS 10.15 or older for mapping keyboard shortcuts.

 ### Update [September 30, 2020]: